ANLY580/lectures/1-overview/.ipynb_checkpoints/1-overview-checkpoint.md

 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->
-Your reading on "What is a word" (Grefenstette & Tapanainen, 1994) focuses on the practical challenge of tokenizing text - it raises a basic question about how to break apart text into discrete units *using surface (or orthographic) form.* If this is not so straightforward in English, imagine how challenging it must be with languages that do not use conventions such as whitespace.
+Your reading on "What is a word" (Grefenstette & Tapanainen, 1994) focuses on the practical challenge of tokenizing text - it raises a basic question about how to break apart text into discrete units *using surface (or orthographic) form.*
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->